GOP proposal would trigger fines for unapproved video in House chamber in wake of sit-in

 The video issue is of particular interest.
 In-house cameras controlled by the body were switched off during much of the sit-in since the House was declared in recess.
 By rule, those cameras are switched off when the House is not meeting.
 But thanks to iPhones, Facebook and other social media services, Democrats bypassed those rules and telecast their sit-in live.

-Apoplectic Republicans promised action and implored House Speaker Paul Ryan, R-Wis., to penalize Democrats.
+Apoplectic Republicans promised action and implored Ryan to penalize Democrats.
 But the Republican brass resisted, lest they "poke the bear" and spur another sit-in right before the election.

 It is believed such a maneuver would have played directly into the Democrats' hands.